 The path to end-to-end intelligent automation

-Companies are always looking to optimize their automation processes by making them smarter and more efficient.
-While one size does not fit all, enterprises need to look at customizable and scalable solutions for their automation journey.
+Companies are always looking to optimise their automation processes by making them smarter and more efficient.
+While one size does not fit all, enterprises need to look at customisable and scalable solutions for their automation journey.
 End-to-end automation can automate almost every part of the production, reducing human errors and speeding up the processes.

-It also allows businesses to reimagine their possibilities in terms of workflows, by optimizing the relation between robots, humans and work processes.
+It also allows businesses to reimagine their possibilities in term of workflows, by optimising the relation between robots, humans and work processes.
 Assigning mundane and repetitive tasks to robots liberates human workers and lets them use their unique human abilities.
 Here is how end-to-end intelligent automation is structured.